Some Kind of Bliss

 "Some Kind of Bliss" is a song by Australian recording artist Kylie Minogue, for her sixth studio album, Impossible Princess (1997).
 The song was released as the lead single from the album on 8 September 1997 through BMG, Deconstruction and Mushroom.
 Minogue co-wrote the track with James Dean Bradfield and Sean Moore while Bradfield and Dave Eringa produced it.
 Backed by guitar and drum instruments, "Some Kind of Bliss" is a Britpop track in which Minogue sings about feeling happy.

-Critical response to "Some Kind of Bliss" was mostly mixed; earlier reviews were critical towards her image and sound transition to rock music, while retrospective reviews are positive towards her songwriting and sonic experimentation.
+Early reviews of "Some Kind of Bliss" were critical towards Minogue's image and sound transition to rock music, while retrospective reviews have been more positive towards her songwriting and sonic experimentation.
 "Some Kind of Bliss" performed relatively poorly on international charts peaking at number 27 on the Australian Singles Chart, at 22 on the UK Singles Chart (her first solo release to miss the UK Top 20) and reaching number 46 on the New Zealand Singles Chart.

 To promote "Some Kind of Bliss", she performed the track on Top of the Pops, MTV Australia live and the Australian TV series Hey Hey It's Saturday.
 It was later included on her 1998 concert tour Intimate and Live Tour.
 David Mould directed the music video to the single, featuring Minogue and actor Dexter Fletcher robbing a gas station.
 The song was later included in the track list of Minogue's compilation albums including Confide in Me (2002), Kylie Minogue: Artist Collection (2004), Confide in Me: The Irresistible Kylie (2007) and Step Back In Time: The Definitive Collection (2019).